 Figure 4.
-The ability of Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials to release protein in the liquid environment.
+The ability of Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials to release protein in a liquid environment.
 The extracts from biomaterials were prepared according to ISO 10993-12:2012 standard: Biological evaluation of medical devices – Part 12: Sample preparation and reference materials [33].
-The biomaterial samples were immersed in serum-free culture media dedicated for osteoblast culture (DMEM/Ham F12 medium (a) or MEM alpha medium (b)) in the proportion equal to 0.1 g of biomaterials per 1 ml of media.
+The biomaterial samples were immersed in serum-free culture media intended for osteoblast culture (DMEM/Ham F12 medium (a) or MEM alpha medium (b)) in the proportion equal to 0.1 g of biomaterials per 1 ml of media.
 Control extracts were obtained by incubation of culture media in non-cytotoxic polystyrene cell culture plate.
 The biomaterials were incubated at 37°C for 24 hours.
 The unpaired Student’s t-test was performed in order to determine statistical differences between samples, P < 0.05: *Significantly different results between concentration of protein in extracts obtained from Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials and protein content in culture media.

 3.5.
 Biodegradation in vitro